sumup-oss/circuit-ui/.changeset/wicked-bears-sneeze.md

 ---
-"@sumup/circuit-ui": minor
+"@sumup/circuit-ui": patch
 ---

-Fix the behaviour of the slide when used in the composed variation
+Fixed the display of the slides in the composed Carousel component.